ChaitanyaKatti/debiased-word-embeddings/README.md

 The Hard Debiasing technique is an effective approach to address gender bias in word embeddings, making them more suitable for various NLP applications and promoting fairness in AI systems.

-For more details on the Hard Debiasing technique and its effectiveness, please refer to the original research paper: Hard Debiasing Word Embeddings and Fairness in Word Analogy Tasks.
+For more details on the Hard Debiasing technique and its effectiveness, please refer to the original research paper: *Double-Hard Debias: Tailoring Word Embeddings for Gender Bias Mitigation*. https://arxiv.org/pdf/2005.00965.pdf
 ## Results

 My analysis provides an in-depth comparison of different word embeddings on word analogy tasks.
 I also demonstrate the effectiveness of the Hard Debiasing technique in reducing gender bias in the embeddings.
 The results are presented in a clear and visually appealing manner through tables and plots.